gatling/gatling/src/sphinx/extensions/maven_plugin.rst

 You can find a `sample project demoing the gatling-sbt-plugin <https://github.com/gatling/gatling-sbt-plugin-demo>`_ in Gatling's Github organization.

-You can also use the `gatling-highcharts-maven-archetype <https://search.maven.org/search?q=g:io.gatling.highcharts%20AND%20a:gatling-highcharts-maven-archetype&core=gav>`_ to bootstrap your project.
+You can also use the :ref:`gatling-highcharts-maven-archetype <maven-archetype>` to bootstrap your project.

 Usage
 =====